lindavr/Docs/readme.md

         git commit -m "update doc"
         git push origin <branch-name>

-5. Return to GitHub and create a pull request, requesting that the commits on your branch be pulled into the "master" branch of the repository you originally cloned from.
+5. Return to your GitHub fork and create a pull request, requesting that the commits on your working branch be pulled into the "master" branch of the repository you originally forked.
 6. Your content will be automatically published once the pull request is reviewed and merged.

 #### Step-by-step